 As a natural hands-on learner, it’s no surprise that Terrain Parks and Snow Vehicle Maintenance were two of Dallas’ favorite classes.
 Small class sizes and close connections with instructors also contributed to his success at CMC.
 Professors became friends, extending their professional network and opening new opportunities at resorts around the world.

-“I took advantage of every resource and networking opportunity while going to school at CMC,” says Dallas, “I asked if my instructors had any connections to Powder Mountain and they helped me get my foot in the door.
-Thanks to those connections, this winter I will be setting features and building terrain parks at Powder Mountain.”
+“I took advantage of every resource and networking opportunity while going to school at CMC,” says Dallas, “I asked if my instructors had any connections and they helped me get my foot in the door.”

 Though Dallas will be returning to Utah, he shares fond memories of his time at Colorado Mountain College Leadville.